How to reduce your living expenses to the bare minimum

 My life has recently changed and I am now on my own.
-I would like to ask your readers what "bare bones" frugality tips would they have?
+I would like to ask your readers what 'bare bones' budgeting and frugality tips would they have?
 I am now living on a very limited income and most of my money goes to rent and private health insurance unfortunately.
 I have a used car that is paid for, and the only luxuries I keep are cable (no reception otherwise) and internet service.
 I would love to hear how others are making it on very little income and finding ways to cut back to the bare minimum living expnses.

 Absolutely the best way to save money is to do as much eating at home as possible, avoiding restaurants, diners, and even fast-food places.
 Even though you may only spend $7 at McDonalds, you could reproduce the same meal at home for $2.
 Those dollars add up quickly.